fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 end type
 ```

 {% include note.html content="In the above example the cases 4, 5 and 6 make use of Fortran `pointer` and `coarray` features that have not been addressed in this quickstart tutorial.
-However, they are presented here, in order for the readers to know that these feautures do exist and be able to recognise them.
+However, they are presented here, in order for the readers to know that these features do exist and be able to recognize them.
 These features will be covered in detail in the upcoming `Advanced programing` mini-book." %}

-### Part 3: Type-bound procedures
+## Type-bound procedures

 A derived type is possible to contain procedures either `functions` or `subroutines` that are **bound** to this derived type.
 Type procedures must follow the `contains` statement that, in return, must be used within the derived type and after all [member-variables] have been declared.